Policies and Procedures and Expectations

 Appeal Process

 Students who believe they have not been fairly treated in any aspect of their graduate program have the right of appeal.
 Students with questions concerning discrimination, grade appeal, academic integrity, disability, financial aid, accommodations, or the Code of Student Conduct must contact the appropriate academic personnel or compliance officer and refer to the appropriate policies.
 Appeals concerning extension of time to complete a degree should be initiated through the student's major department.
 Appeals concerning admission to the Toulouse Graduate School are initiated through the Dean of the Toulouse Graduate School.
 Appeals concerning admission to a particular degree program should be initiated through the student's major department.
 Appeals regarding specific requirements to complete a degree should be initiated through the student's major department.
 All other appeals should be initiated through the Dean of the Toulouse Graduate School.
+Admission decision and time extension appeals will be handled in a different manner.
+Information about these processes should be sought from either the student's department or the Office of the Dean of the Toulouse Graduate School.

 Grade Appeal